 In addition, Honua'ula Partners, LLC and its contractors will comply with all State and County laws and rules regarding the preservation of archaeological and historic sites.
-Should historic remains such as artifacts, burials, concentrations of shell or charcoal be encountered during the construction activities, work will cease immediately in the immediate vicinity of the find and the find will be protected from further damage.
+Should historic sites such as walls, platforms, pavements and mounds, or remains such as artifacts, burials, concentrations of shell or charcoal be encountered during the construction activities, work will cease immediately in the immediate vicinity of the find and the find will be protected from further damage.
 The contractor shall immediately contact SHPD, which will assess the significance of the find and recommend appropriate mitigation measures, if necessary.

-Housing Func TIONAL PLAN Objective A: Homeownership for at least sixty percent, or roughly 248,500 X households by the year 2000.
-Objective B: Sufficient amount of affordable rental housing units by the year 2000 so X as to increase the State's rental vacancy rate to at least 3%, with priority given to increasing the supply of units affordable to very low and lower income households.
-Objective C: Increased development of rental housing units for the elderly and other X special need groups to afford them an equal access to housing.
-Objective D: Preservation of existing public and private housing stock.
-X Objective E: Acquire and designate land suitable for housing development in X sufficient amount to locate the deficit in housing units by the year 2000.
-Objective F: Maintain a statewide housing data system for use by public and private X agencies engaged in the provision of housing.
+HOUSING FUNCTIONAL PLAN Objective A: Homeownership for at least sixty percent, or roughly 248,500 , X households by the year 2000.
+Objective B: Sufficient amount of affordable rental housing units by the year 2000 so , X

+HAWAI'I STA ATE FUNCTIONAL PLANS S N/S N/ (Key: S = Suppe ortive, N/S = Not Supportive, N/A = Not Applicable) Α as to increase the State's rental vacancy rate to at least 3%, with priority given to increasing the supply of units affordable to very low and lower income households.
+Objective C: Increased development of rental housing units for the elderly and other special need groups to afford them an equal access to housing.
+X Objective D: Preservation of existing public and private housing stock.
+X Objective E: Acquire and designate land suitable for housing development in sufficient amount to locate the deficit in housing units by the year 2000.
+X Objective F: Maintain a statewide housing data system for use by public and private agencies engaged in the provision of housing.
+X